BlockDevsUnited/ENS-Tutorial/README.md

 * Set a Reverse Record (allowing you to translate the above address back into the name)
 * Transfer Registration (Transfer ownership of the domain)
 * Set the controller (Transfer admin privileges to another address)
-* Register subdomains, e.g. abc.cooldomain.eth and abcd.cooldomain.eth
+* Register subdomains, e.g. abc.toothbrush.eth and abcd.toothbrush.eth

 ##